NataliaDiaz/hand-digit-classifier/README.md

 # Model usage

 To run DigitClassifier and download test and train images, see `DigitClassifier.py`.
-It can be run as `THEANO_FLAGS='blas.ldflags=' python DigitClassifier.py` .
-Flagas are needed in the command line to prevent error in [1]
+It can be run as `THEANO_FLAGS='blas.ldflags=' python DigitClassifier.py`  (Flag is needed in the command line to prevent error in [1]).

 ```python
 from DigitClassifier import DigitClassifier